 - Display a positive attitude in interactions with Calgarians

-Each Ticket2Play includes two free admissions to City of Calgary indoor pools, fitness and Leisure Centres as well as arenas.
+Each Ticket2Play includes two free admissions (1 for the youth and a 2nd for a parent/guardian or a friend) to City of Calgary indoor pools, fitness and Leisure Centres as well as arenas.
 Tickets can also be redeemed at VIVO.

 Ticket2Play provides Calgary Recreation, the Calgary Police Service, Calgary Fire and Calgary Community Standards with the opportunity to work together to create city wide connections with children and youth.